pivotal-energy-solutions/django-datatable-view/README.md

 ## Authors

-* Tim Valenta
+* Autumn Valenta
 * Steven Klass

 ## Copyright and license

-Copyright (c) 2012-2015 Pivotal Energy Solutions.
+Copyright (c) 2012-2018 Pivotal Energy Solutions.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.